UtrechtUniversity/yoda/docs/design/processes/vault-process.md

 submission.

 ## Copy to vault
-The **copy-accepted-folders-to-vault.r** cronjob in the tools directory of the research ruleset will copy any folder in 'ACCEPTED' state to the vault and set it to
-'SECURED' state when successful.
-The copy uses `irsync` starting from the the 'ACCEPTED' folder.
-The metadata will be copied as well.
-The **retry-copy-to-vault.r** cronjob follows the same process, only with folders that have previously failed to copy and thus have a 'RETRY' status.
+The **retry-copy-to-vault.r** cronjob in the tools directory of the research ruleset will copy any folder with a 'PENDING' or 'RETRY' cronjob copy state to the vault and set it to 'SECURED' state when successful.
+In Yoda versions 1.9 or lower this is only done with folders with a 'RETRY' state.
+The copy uses `irsync` in versions 1.10 and higher.
+The metadata is copied as well.
+Folders with 'RETRY' status have previously failed to copy.

 ## Research vault
 For each research group a vault group with a vault collection is created.
 Only the rodsadmin will be a member.
 This folder is read-only for managers